Catch a Conspiracy Theory with Viren Swami

 On July 2017, Guerilla Science hosted a slew of talks at Secret Garden Party 2017 exploring the science of celebrity, fame, and media.
-Naturally, we had to cover conspiracy theories and Viren Swami, professor of social psychology at Anglia Ruskin University, was on hand to explore what makes conspiracy theories so attractive and how it may or may not play a role in society.
+Naturally, we had to cover conspiracy theories and Viren Swami, professor of social psychology, was on hand to explore what makes conspiracy theories so attractive and how it may or may not play a role in society.

 “Catch a Conspiracy Theory” was a workshop held at the final Secret Garden Party.
 We invited Gardeners to test their knowledge of popular conspiracies (from fake moon landings to the death of Princess Diana).
 Needless to say, it was one of the most lively workshops of the programme.
 Guests were on full banter-mode creating their own versions of conspiracies and debunking others.